Knowledge Machine Research Group

-The following are quotations from Fulcrum White Paper.
-Fulcrum is one of the leading suppliers of knowledge management products (www.fulcrum.com).
+The following are quotations from Fulcrum White Paper (www.fulcrum.com).

 Knowledge organizations have been characterized as enterprises in which the key asset is knowledge.
 Their competitive advantage comes from having and effectively using knowledge.
 Examples include the law office, accounting firm, marketing firm, software company, most government agencies, universities, the military, and significant parts of most manufacturing companies, whether they make cookies or cars.

 What is a knowledge base?